Agari Launches Insider Impersonation Protection

 Aug 07, 2019, 10:30 ET

 LAS VEGAS, Aug.
 7, 2019 Agari, the next-generation Secure Email Cloud that restores trust to the inbox, announced today the launch of its Insider Impersonation Protection technology, which extends the company's innovative protection against email accounts that have been compromised with insider impersonation attacks.
-Insider Impersonation Protection technology is additive to the Agari's flagship product, Advanced Threat Protection.
+Insider Impersonation Protection technology is additive to Agari's flagship product, Advanced Threat Protection.

 Agari's Insider Impersonation Protection technology is the immediate next step that companies can take to defend employee inboxes from account takeover-based attacks.
 It inspects all emails flowing from employee-to-employee as well as employee-to-external receiver for clues that an internal email account has been compromised for unauthorized use by a cybercriminal.
 It prevents the spread of malicious emails from affected internal accounts laterally within a company and notifies the Security Operations Center (SOC) of threats against customers or partners from employee inboxes.